England breaks Australia's heart, will play Spain in World Cup final

 England responds with its own wealth of talent.
 Crucially, it will have star forward Lauren James available for the final, after serving a two-game suspension due to a red card.
 Speculation will likely now center on how coach Sarina Wiegman — who led England to last year's European Championship after taking the Netherlands to the 2019 Cup final — will deploy James on Sunday.

 Start time for Sunday's final between Spain and England at Stadium Australia is 6 a.m.
 ET.
-The Matildas will face Sweden in Saturday's third-place match, set for 4 a.m.
-ET in Brisbane.
+The Matildas lost 2-0 to Sweden in Saturday's third-place match.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.